kubrickfr/avsc-wiki/Advanced-usage.md

 });
 ```

-Let us assume that we would like to compute a few statistic on users' actions
+Let's assume that we would like to compute a few statistic on users' actions
 but only for a few user IDs.
 One approach would be to decode the full record
 each time, but this is wasteful if very few users match our filter.
 We can do
 better by using the following reader's schema, and creating the corresponding